DreamShapr/Blaster-Prototype/README.md

 The rear display should fit just fine into the model and will not move, but the side one probably will require a fixation system.

 ![image](https://user-images.githubusercontent.com/129743177/229728396-96cde61c-2e96-4fb3-b735-d9a8435f3f1f.png)
-The reload witch will be held in place with the nut on the outside part, and the on/off switch must be forced into the hole to ensure it don't move.
+The reload switch will be held in place with the nut on the outside part, and the on/off switch must be forced into the hole to ensure it don't move.